-Ad Hoc Committees
+Committees

-The Governing Board is empowered to create and sunset ad hoc committees, taking into consideration cost, size, and purpose.
-Each ad hoc committee will be established at a Governing Board meeting, with the desired outcomes, scope of work, membership criteria, timing and location of meetings clearly established through a charter document that will be posted for public review and comment.
-Ad hoc committees will be subject to Bagley-Keene regulations, including meeting in-person in Sacramento.
+The Governing Board is empowered to create and sunset committees, taking into consideration cost, size, and purpose.
+Each committee will be established at a Governing Board meeting, with the desired outcomes, scope of work, membership criteria, timing and location of meetings clearly established through a charter document that will be posted for public review and comment.
+Committees will be subject to Bagley-Keene regulations.

-Ad hoc committees may be short-term or standing.
-Currently, the following standing ad hoc committees have been established:
+Committees may be short-term or standing.
+Currently, the following standing committees have been established:

+- Executive Director Review

-- Governance Manual Review - Advisory Board Nominations
+- Governance Manual Review

+- Selection for Advisory Boards

+- Strategic Planning